FreeCAD/FreeCAD-documentation/wiki/Tutorial_guidelines.md

+---
+- TutorialInfo:   Class:What is the tutorial about?
+Modeling?
+Drafting?
+Introduction to a workbench?
+Level:What level of user is it meant for?
+FCVersion:What FreeCAD version are you using?
+Time: How long does it take to complete?
+Author: Add a link to your forum profile
+---

 # Tutorial guidelines

 {{Note|Note|This is meant as a test for a new style guideline for tutorials.Feel free to add any ideas or test formatting.
 DO NOT TRANSLATE!

 Inspirations & ideas: